 Many episodes of Quantum Leap end with Al suddenly appearing and declaring they've figured out how to solve the current plot problem with enough power to light up major city X with time period Y.

 Almost every episode of Star Trek: The Original Series featured Captain Kirk demanding "more power" from Scotty.
-This is deconstructed in a ST:TNG episode featuring Scotty, in which he explains to Chief Engineer Geordi LaForge that he always held something back and padded time estimates to make sure he would come off as a miracle worker.
-Since Scotty wrote most of the Engineering manuals that they use in Geordi's time, this means that most of the ships in the Star Trek universe by TNG time are running at about 33% efficiency. note This is an essential engineering practice in Real Life.
-A bridge with a stated 10 ton load limit isn't going to collapse if you put an 11 ton truck on it; it will probably be okay with a 20 ton truck.
-This also partially supports the Super Prototype trope, as prototypes are often tested to their limits in order to figure out what those limits actually are.
+This is deconstructed in "Relics," the ST:TNG episode featuring Scotty, in which he explains to Chief Engineer Geordi LaForge that he always held something back and padded time estimates to make sure he would come off as a miracle worker.
+Since Scotty wrote most of the engineering manuals that they use in Geordi's time, this means that most of the ships in the Star Trek universe by TNG time are running at about 33% efficiency and their engineers probably don't know it.

 Inverted in the episode "Booby Trap", where more power simply fed more energy to the titular devices which held the ship immobile and bombarded it with radiation.
 The solution was to shut down all the power systems and slip away on minimal life support and a single thruster pack.